sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/facebook_ads.md

 1. Find your account ID, which is a long number.
 You can locate it by clicking on the Account Overview dropdown in Ads Manager or by checking the link address.
 For example, https://adsmanager.facebook.com/adsmanager/manage/accounts?act=10150974068878324.
-1. Note this account ID as it will further be used in configuring dlt.
+1. Note this account ID as it will further be used in configuring data_load_tool.

 #### Grab `Access_Token`